 I’m so grateful for that reassurance.
 What that tells me is that there are seasons—seasons when we will be filled with happiness, and seasons when we will cry and mourn.
 But they are just seasons.
-While many families will gather over the holidays to celebrate, there are some who won’t be joining in the festivities.
+While many families will gather over the holidays to celebrate, some won’t be joining in the festivities.

 Yet God is there no matter what season you are in.
 It is but a season, and you will make it through.

 God uses our seasons of pain

 Just recently I was struggling with some of my own issues, some of my own pain.
 I cried out to the Lord, “I want it to end.”
 Very selfishly, and very honestly, I told Him, “I’m tired, I’m weary, I’m in pain and I’m ready for it to end.”

 Catching me at a particularly vulnerable moment, in tears from the pain, I relayed my conversation with God to a friend who brought it into perspective when she reminded me that God does use our pain, and that God will use all things for our good.